 Of all the available tools, Rufus, a free and open-source application, is one of the best.
-In fact, Rufus is one of those tools that every Windows user should have in their software catalog.
+In fact, Rufus is one of the few necessary tools that every Windows user should have in their software catalog.

-Use Rufus to Create Bootable USB Drive
+Use Rufus to Create a Bootable USB Drive

 2. Plug in the USB drive, and you will instantly see it in the top drop-down menu.
 Once you see the drive, click on the “Select” button.

 3. On the Browse window menu, locate the folder where you’ve stored your ISO file.
 Select it and click on the “Open” button.
 In this case, as I wanted to create a Linux Lite bootable USB drive, I chose the ISO.

 4. (Optional) Click on the little “Check” icon next to the “Boot Selection” drop-down menu to compute and see the MD5, SHA1, and SHA256 checksums of the ISO file.
 This is used to verify whether the ISO file was tampered with previously.